-Treasure Box- When a youth gets 10 points, the youth is eligible to choose one (1) reward from the treasure box.
-The treasure box will be open and therefore teens know exactly what they have to choose from.
+Treasure Box: When a youth gets 10 points, the youth us eligible to choose one reward from the treasure box.
+The treasure box will be open and therefore youth know exactly what they have to choose from.
+Youth can save up points and choose from the Bronze, Silver or Gold level.
+The treasure boxes will be available every three weeks.